wi-fighters/06-uib-content-basic-structure-SimonSchoetz/README.md

 ## Exercise VI:

 - Add the text from the following [file](/assets/logo.txt) into your html page so that it looks **exactly** like it does in the file.

+Just in case you lose the link: https://github.com/wi-fighters/06-uib-content-basic-structure-SimonSchoetz